top of page

 General cleaning and disinfecting of the drop-off/pick-up zones and premises will occur at least once a day.

-Frequently touched surfaces will be cleaned and disinfected at least twice a day.
-These include doorknobs, light switches, toilets, tables, desks, chairs, keyboards and toys. any surface that is visibly dirty will be cleaned and disinfected, common, commercially available detergents and disinfectant products will be used to clean and instructions on the label will be followed, items that are not easily cleaned (e.g., fabric or soft items) will be limited, garbage containers will be emptied once daily, disposable gloves will be used when cleaning blood or body fluids (e.g., runny nose, vomit, stool, urine).
-Before and after using gloves, hands will be washed, paper hand towels will be used.
-Hand drying machines are not permitted.
+Frequently touched surfaces will be cleaned and disinfected at least once in 24 hours and when visibly dirty.
+These include doorknobs, light switches, toilets, tables, desks, chairs, keyboards and toys. any visibly dirty surface will be cleaned and disinfected; common, commercially available detergents and disinfectant products will be used to clean, and instructions on the label will be followed; items that are not easily cleaned (e.g., fabric or soft items) will be limited, garbage containers will be emptied once daily, disposable gloves will be used when cleaning blood or body fluids (e.g., runny nose, vomit, stool, urine).
+Before and after using gloves, hands will be washed; paper hand towels will be used.
+Hand-drying machines are not permitted.
 Water fountains will not be used.
 All children & staff will bring their own water bottle (with names clearly labelled).
-Hand sanitizer and disinfecting wipes will be used while in public spaces when access to soap and water is not available.
+Hand sanitizer and disinfecting wipes will be used in public spaces when access to soap and water is unavailable.

 Hygiene